runeanielsen/notes/kubernetes/kubernetes.md

 ### Pod Network

-All pods in a Kubernetes cluster reside in a single flat, shared, netowrk-address space, which means every pod can access every other pod at the other pod's IP address.
-No netwrosk address translation gateways exist between them.
-When two pods send networks packets between each other, they'll each see the actual IP address of the other as the source IP in the packet.
+All pods in a Kubernetes cluster reside in a single flat, shared, network-address space, which means every pod can access every other pod at the other pod's IP address.
+No network address translation gateways exist between them.
+When two pods send network packets between each other, they'll each see the actual IP address of the other as the source IP in the packet.

 This means that communication between pods is always simple.
 The communication is much like computers on a LAN.
 Like a computer on a LAN, each pod gets its own IP address and is accessible from all other pods through this network established specifically for pods.